 Make A Vermicomposting Flush Toilet:

-This plan shows how to construct a vermicomposting flush toilet for your home out of recycled materials.
+This plan shows how to construct a vermicomposting flush toilet out of recycled materials for your home.
 You need an old hen house and some essential tools to make it.
 The resulting waterless composting toilet is attractive and easy to use.
 Still, more importantly, it solves problems with sewage disposal that are very common in countries where there is no sanitation at all.

 Composting toilets is a great way to reduce the amount of time, water, and chemicals you use to maintain your septic or sewer system.
-A flush-toilet, like this one from the book "Permaculture: Principles and Pathways Beyond Sustainability," can collect the human waste for composting rather than have it flushed into a sewer system and treated with chemical compounds then pumped back out into the environment.
+A flush toilet, like this one from the book "Permaculture: Principles and Pathways Beyond Sustainability," can collect human waste for composting rather than have it flushed into a sewer system and treated with chemical compounds, then pumped back out into the environment.
 This toilet is designed for a home that does not have access to public sewers or wells.

 Materials: Worm composting bin, filter bed, etc.